agencyenterprise/react-native-health/docs/getActiveEnergyBurned.md

 # getActiveEnergyBurned

 A quantity sample type that measures the amount of `active energy` the user has burned within a period of time.
+This represents only the Active Kilocalories from the Total Kilocalories for that time period.

 Example input options: